digitoimistodude/air-cookie/README.md

 }
 ```

-Note that these filters *do not yet* contain the language object or cookie categories.
-The `air_cookie\settings_all` filter contains everyhing, but usage is highly disencouraged as everything do have their own filters.
+Note that these filters *do not** contain the strings or cookie categories.
+The `air_cookie\settings_all` filter contains everyhing, but usage is highly disencouraged as everything has their own specific filter.

 ### Modifying default strings

 If there is a need to modify default strings, the most preferred way to chage those is via Polylang string translations.
+To change the strings for all languages, it is not required to change the source.

-In cases of Polylang not being used, there is `air_cookie\strings` filter which contains all strings and `air_cookie\strings\{string-key}` filters for indivual strings.
+In case of Polylang not being used, there is `air_cookie\strings` filter which contains all strings and `air_cookie\strings\{string-key}` filters for indivual strings.

 ```php
 add_filter( 'air_cookie\strings', 'my_modify_cc_strings' );